5 Timber Frame Kits Companies: What to Know Before You Buy

 They have a diverse selection of floorplans and layouts on their website which you can adapt or customize, or start from scratch and design your own home.

-PrecisionCraft offer a ‘Total Home Solution’ which is a beginning to end approach that allows buying to work with them to create their dream home using award-winning design construction solutions.
+PrecisionCraft offers a ‘Total Home Solution’ which is a beginning to end approach that allows buyers to work with them to create their dream home using award-winning design construction solutions.

 Offering three different construction solutions including: